WqyJh/acme-tiny/README.md

     You'll see the output `configure finished successfully!` when it performs successfully.

-    It will create three directories.
+    It will create two directories and one file.
     - `/etc/cert/domain.com` stores all the certificate files
     - `/var/www/domain.com` hosts the challenge files needed by Let's Encrypt to verify you site
-    - `/etc/nginx/sites-enabled/domain.com` config files with ssl support for your site
+    - `/etc/nginx/sites-enabled/domain.com` nginx config file with ssl support for your site

 3. Config rules for your site